 Marketing Fees and Royalties

 In addition to franchise fees, franchisors typically charge marketing fees and royalties.
-These are usually paid monthly, either as a flat fee or as a percentage of your revenue.
+These are usually paid monthly or quarterly, either as a flat fee or as a percentage of your revenue.
 The marketing fee compensates the franchisor for your use of the established brand they’ve built over time.
 In most cases, it also helps fund centralized marketing campaigns that benefit all the franchisees in the network.
 For instance, your franchisor might pay for television ads, billboards, or Google search ads that run nationally or regionally.

 Royalties compensate the franchisor for the ongoing support they provide once your business is up and running (as opposed to the training and other support they provided before launch).
 This support might include training opportunities, an inside sales team to generate leads for your business, the use of proprietary software for tracking inventory or booking service appointments, and more.